 According to the National Survey on Drug Use and Health, 11.5 million people misused opioid pain relievers in 2016.
 What’s more, about 70 percent of misused opioid prescriptions were obtained, stolen or purchased from a friend or relative.

 An estimated 71,000 children are seen in emergency departments each year because of unintentional medication poisonings.
 Younger children make up the highest statistic.
-One out of every 180 2-year-olds receives emergency treatment for medication poisoning each year.
 More than 80 percent of those visits happened because an unsupervised child found and consumed the medication.

 More than 9 million pounds of prescription drugs have been collected since the DEA began biannual take-back events in 2010.
-Medications that are turned in are made unusable in some way, typically through incineration.
+Medications that are turned in are made unusable in some way, typically through burning them.

-To take advantage of the take-back day, any member of the family can gather all expired or unused prescriptions and drop them off at an authorized disposal site near you.
+To take advantage of the take back day, you can gather all expired or unused prescriptions and drop them off at an authorized disposal site near you.
 There may also be a permanent DEA disposal site near you.

 Proper disposal of medicines not only can save lives, but also can help protect the environment.
-Prescriptions can enter rivers, lakes or groundwater supplies when poured down the drain or flushed down the toilet and affects the water we drink.
+Prescriptions can enter rivers, lakes or groundwater supplies when poured down the drain or flushed down the toilet and can affect the water we drink.